dannyverdel/portfolio/README.md

 - MBO Nova College Hoofddorp: Media/Application Development 2019 - present

 ## Skills
 Below are some languages i am proficient in.
-I am to this day still developing my skills in C#, C, JavaScript, PHP and SQL
+I am to this day still developing my skills in C#, C, JavaScript, PHP and SQL.
+You can check out the Certificates for more details.
 - HTML
 - CSS
 - C#